monperrus/kyss/README.md

 # KYSS lecture "Developer, Sexy and Rich"

 If you complete all tasks, you'll receive a gift at the end of the lecture.
-I'll be adding new tasks, stay tuned by watching this repository.

 ## Task 1